-So you’re tired of waiting for referrals.
+So you want to grow your property management business and you’re tired of waiting for the leads to fall into your lap.
 You’re frustrated that four other companies rank higher than you on Google.
-Not to worry, in this tutorial post, we’re going to show you exactly how to find property management leads and how to manage your prospecting for ultimate success.
+Not to worry, in this tutorial post, we’re going to show you exactly how to grow your property management business by searching property owners to find and connect with quality leads.

 Ready to grow your property management business?

-In order to get property management clients, you’ve most likely been trying the following:
+In order to get more property management leads, you’ve most likely been trying the following:

 - Growing your referral network of real estate agents